AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 ## Next steps

-By following this tutorial, you have successfully created a dataflow to bring in [!DNL Marketo] data.
-Incoming data can now be used by downstream Platform services such as [!DNL Real-Time Customer Profile] and [!DNL Data Science Workspace].
-See the following documents for more details:
+By following this tutorial, you have successfully created a dataflow to ingest B2B data from your [!DNL Marketo Engage] source to Experience Platform.

-* [[!DNL Real-Time Customer Profile] overview](/help/profile/home.md)
-* [[!DNL Data Science Workspace] overview](/help/data-science-workspace/home.md)

 ## Appendix {#appendix}